 | |

-data (X-Y coordinates).
-A bar chart is a graphic means of comparing numbers by
+two-dimensional data (X-Y coordinates).
+A bar chart is a graphic means of

-The barchart command creates a new window for plotting two-dimensional
+graph.
+The barchart command creates a new window for plotting

-data (X-Y coordinates), using bars of various lengths to represent the data
+two-dimensional data (X-Y coordinates), using bars of various lengths to

 coordinate axes, data elements, legend, grid, cross hairs, pens, postscript,